jimmindungu3/portfolio/README.md

 # James Ndungu Portfolio

-Welcome to James Ndungu's portfolio!
-This project showcases James's skills and experiences as a software developer, designer, and programmer.
+Welcome to my portfolio!
+This project showcases my skills and experiences as a software developer, designer, and programmer.

 ## Table of Contents
 - [Introduction](#introduction)